Major winter storm bears down on America’s midsection, as millions face snow, ice or heavy rain

 By Elisa Raffa, Mary Gilbert and Michelle Watson, CNN

-(CNN) — A powerful weather system, which has already left snowy and icy conditions in the Central Plains, is set to batter at least a dozen states with a potent mix of snow, ice and blizzard conditions, accompanied by winds gusting up to 50 mph.
+(CNN) — Nearly 70 million people are under winter alerts nationwide, with a powerful weather system expected to bring a potent mix of snow, ice and blizzard conditions, accompanied by winds gusting up to 50 mph.

 “For some, this could be the heaviest snowfall in over a decade,” NOAA’s Weather Prediction Center warned.